 As an opera conductor, Volmer has performed at the Bolshoi Theatre, Finnish National Opera, Norwegian Opera, Malmö Musik Theatre, Deutsche Nationaltheatre Mannheim and regularly with Opera Australia in the Sydney Opera House.

 Throughout his career, Arvo Volmer has made an extensive number of recordings, including the complete symphonies of Jean Sibelius for ABC (recorded following a cycle with the Adelaide Symphony Orchestra) and the symphonic works of Eduard Tubin.

-He has also recorded the complete works of Leevi Madetoja and works by Swedish and Estonian contemporary music.
-His latest release features the wind concertos of Ross Edwards with the Melbourne Symphony Orchestra.
+He has also recorded the complete works of Leevi Madetoja and works by Swedish and Estonian contemporary composers.